 - Like most animals schools of mollies are socially orient.
 The larger males will kill their rivals by harassing them to death.
 There will generally be one or two young ones that stay out of the way and try to breed when they can which the dominant male might not kill outright.
 Once the dominant males weaken, the next rival will take over.

-- Molly females retain sperm and can have hundreds of fry from a single insemination.
-As the females get larger they produce smaller and smaller fry and can deliver upwards of 200 at a time.
+- Molly females retain sperm and can have hundreds of fry from single insemination.
+As the females get larger, they produce smaller and smaller fry and can deliver upwards of 200 at a time.

-- During courting the male will fan out this dorsal fin and use it to intimidate the female until she’ll tolerate his attention.
-The males deliberate damage each other fins when they fight, which is quite often.
+- During courting the male will fan out this dorsal fin and use it to intimidate the female until she tolerates his attention.
+The men deliberate damage each other fins when they fight, which is quite often.

 - I wouldn’t say that mollies tolerate other species, it’s more than they ignore them.
 I’ve seen them peck at others in an irritated manner while making no serious attempt to harm them as they do each other.
 Females can also show irritation toward each other.
 When the newborn fry is small, some mollies will eat them.
 So many keepers isolate the gravid (this is the term for the black spot that develops in a pregnant female) females to try to save as many of the young as possible.

-- Breeding aged males have their heads and under the mouth, areas turn bright orange.
+- Breeding old males have their heads, and under the mouth, areas turn bright orange.